 I have never found a more effective way to get rid of snails and slugs than beer traps!
-I simply have found nothing more effective, not “natural”, anyway (no toxic chemical treatments).
+I have never found a natural solution that’s more effective.
 And (here’s good news!) the cheapest beer works just fine!

 I’m sure this will work, no matter what you are trying to grow: flowers, veggies, whatever.

 I set traps last evening; I use the plastic tubs from my favorite greek yogurt, and bury them almost level with the garden’s earth; I do like to mound it just a bit around the edges, being careful not to get a lot of garden soil in the container – mounding makes it easy for the snails/slugs to slither over the edges of the container.
 Otherwise, they may be too sharp and may discourage “crawling in”.
 I like the beer about 7/8 full in the container.